Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 12. We thought 24/7 togetherness would drive us bonkers.
 Instead, it wove us closer.

 I could keep going.
-This is Earth School, after all.
 Six years of wandering taught us a lot.
 But we’ll leave it there for now.

 Here’s a small slideshow from our gazillion photos (use arrows to scroll):